Robert E. & Holly D. Miller Information Commons

-Six group study rooms on the 2nd and 3rd floors may be reserved by students up to 24 hours in advance for group use.
+Five group study rooms on the 2nd and 3rd floors may be reserved by students up to 24 hours in advance for group use.
 Five single-person quiet study rooms on the ground floor are available on a first-come first-served basis.
 Laptop computers are available for use within the MIC for up to four hours.
 When not reserved, they are available on a first-come first-served basis.
-Computers on the 1st floor are equipped with web browsing software and are intended for library research use.
-Computers on the Lower, 2nd and 3rd floors are equipped with application software for general purpose use; login is required.